Annu-Ag/AICareerGrowthMirror/README.md

 The application supports Live AI mode and Offline demo mode.

 Some API-dependent responses may use fallback/mock data when the backend API is unavailable, rate-limited, or not configured.
 This allows the full product experience to be demonstrated end-to-end.

+## Error Handling Experience

+The application includes two different recovery experiences:

+### 404 - Page Not Found
+Shown when users navigate to a route that does not exist.
+Example:
+- `/unknown-page`

+This handles incorrect URLs and navigation mistakes.

+### Mirror Cracked - Application Error
+Shown when an unexpected application error occurs while using a valid page.

+This demonstrates graceful error recovery instead of leaving users with a broken experience.
+Users can safely return home or reload their journey.

 ## Local setup